 Journalists Under Threat

 Around the world every day there are journalists who inspire us.
-Some put their lives at risk to report the truth; others stand out for their talent, specialism, drive, and expertise.
-All are worthy of our admiration.
+Some put their lives at risk to report the truth: often their families face physical harm and intimidation.

-This new series from Women in Journalism merges our Journalists Under Threat series with one that captures women of all ages and talents who are exceptional in their field and whose journalism we champion and celebrate.
+In this series, Women in Journalism has partnered with Reporters Without Borders to capture fearless women journalists across the globe who are exceptional in their field and whose journalism we support, champion and celebrate.

-Written by young journalists who are just starting out and edited by committee members Barbara Rowlands and Sonya Thomas, these profiles shine a spotlight on fearless, innovative women who are changing lives through their passion and commitment.
+Written by young members of Women in Journalism and edited by committee members Barbara Rowlands and Sonya Thomas, these profiles shine a spotlight on these fearless women.
+We believe their voices must never be silenced.

 Tobore Ovuorie